What does the acronym IPM stand for in forestry and pest management?

 Study for the North Carolina Envirothon Forestry Test.
 Enhance your knowledge on forestry with multiple choice questions, each complete with hints and explanations.
 Prepare effectively to succeed in your exam!

-The acronym IPM stands for Integrated Pest Management, which is a comprehensive approach used in forestry and agricultural practices to manage pests effectively while minimizing environmental impact.
-This method combines various management strategies and practices to control pest populations.
+The acronym IPM stands for Integrated Pest Management, which is a comprehensive and environmentally sensitive approach to pest control in forestry and agricultural systems.
+This method emphasizes the use of multiple strategies to manage pest populations while minimizing risks to people, beneficial organisms, and the environment.

 Subscribe